This version is not optimized for mobile devices. Mobile users: please feel free to download the standard version of our 2016 Annual Report.

 As we move into 2017, we continue to focus on our culture.
 We are using our values statements to guide our intentions.
 Not just talking the talk, but truly walking the walk of Respect, Continuous Improvement, Strategic Partnerships, Accountability, Measurable Outcomes, and Informed Advocacy.

 Below, you can explore the various ways that CEO has taken steps toward achieving our goals over the last year, touching the lives of individuals and families in Rensselaer county and the Capital Region.
-You’ll also discover how CEO is working together with local community partners and fellow non-profit organizations to expand our reach and maximize our effectiveness, developing never-before-seen partnerships and initiatives.
+You’ll also discover how CEO is working together with local community partners and fellow non-profit organizations to expand our reach and maximize our effectiveness.
 If a particular topic interests you, use the list below to jump to a specific section.

 Table of Contents: